devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2022-11-14/assignments.md

 # Construct a shared library

-Produce a shared library (`libmy.so.`) and a program linking with it.
+Produce a shared library (`libmy.so`) and a program linking with it.
 Call a function from the shared library in the program.

 Write Makefile(s).